PentHertz/RF-Swift/README.md

 Still, if you want to have all RF software in one OS, you can alternatively use [Dragon OS](https://cemaxecuter.com/).
 But if you want to deploy your tools, messing inside a container without affecting your host, this toolbox is for you ;)

+## Requirements

+### Linux

+The tool requires only one direct dependency to install on you own:

+- Docker engine (e.g: `apt install docker.io` in Ubuntu)

+### Windows

+You need to install 3 tools:

+- Docker desktop following this link (making sure it is run in WSL 2): https://docs.docker.com/desktop/wsl/#enabling-docker-support-in-wsl-2-distros
+- GoLang installed with MSI package: https://go.dev/dl/
+- `usbipd` as described here: https://learn.microsoft.com/en-us/windows/wsl/connect-usb

+To attach USB device, you'll need first to detect the USB id you are connecting with this command line:

+	usbipd wsl list

+Then bind & attach this device:

+	usbipd bind --busid <bus id>
+	usbipd attach --wsl --busid <busid>

+After that, the device should appear on the container without issues ;)

 ## Quick overview

 https://github.com/PentHertz/RF-Swift/assets/715195/bb2ccd96-b688-4106-8fba-d82f84ff1ea4